Theodore G. Hunt

 Theodore Gaillard Hunt (October 23, 1805 - November 15, 1893) was an American lawyer and politician who served as a member of the U. S. House of Representatives representing the state of Louisiana.
 From 1853 to 1855, he served one term as a Whig.

 In 1854, he ran for re-election and lost as a candidate of the American (Know-Nothing) Party.

 Biography

 Hunt was born in Charleston, South Carolina.
 In addition to being a member of Congress, Hunt was district attorney for New Orleans, member of the state House of Representative for sixteen years, and later a judge.
 During his tenure in congress he is notable as one of the few Southerners to have opposed the Kansas-Nebraska Act.

 Civil War

-During the American Civil War, Hunt was the colonel of the rebel 5th Louisiana Infantry in 1861-62 and later a brigadier general in the Louisiana militia.
-After New Orleans fell into Union hands, Hunt, who had opposed secession, resigned from the Confederate Army and became Adjutant General of Union Louisiana.
+During the American Civil War, Hunt was the colonel of the 5th Louisiana Infantry in 1861-62 and later a brigadier general in the Louisiana militia.
+He was appointed Adjutant General of Confederate Louisiana by Governor Allen and remained in that position until the end of the war.